Totoro10101/ME405-Master-Plotters/README.md

 For more detailed explanation on the tasks being performed, refer to our [Github Pages Documentation](https://totoro10101.github.io/ME405-Master-Plotters/)

 ## Results
+The results of our pen plotter were very encouraging.
+By the end of thep project, we were able to perform relatively complex drawings that included both straight lines and curves, pen up and pen down commands, and could be taken from any file drawn in Inkscape so long as there were no memory issues with the
+HPGL and the Nucleo.

+We tested the functionality of our pen plotter by providing it with multiple different HPGL files that we believed covered all the important aspects of the machine.
+We needed a file that would move in straight lines as well as curves and also required the lifting of the pen between operations.
+So long as the plotter was able to perform all of these tasks and draw the desired shapes, we believed it would be robust enough of a design to handle any HPGL file.
+The system performed fairly well in these tests once we got the controller set points and kinematics all correct.
+One minor issue is that the device moves more quickly in the direction that the bungee is pulling it in, so it was a little bit less accurate in that direction.
+Another thing we noticed in testing the plotting was that the Inkscape HPGL included a feature to run over all line commands twice, so it would draw something, and then attempt to go right back over it for a darker drawing.
+This functionality showed us that it wasn't perfectly repeatable due to some steady state error and overshoot in our controller or the bungee affecting the path too much for repeatability, so the second time a line was plotted, it wasn't perfectly overlapping the original line.
+This could be fixed with some more tuning to controller gains or bungee length, but the variation in repeatability was small enough for our uses.

+In the future, if we were to revisit this design or give recommendations for others attempting the same system, we would focus on

 ## Additional Links